-There are many ways pet Leopard geckos can pick up diseases.
-Most of these ways are husbandry-related and can be prevented or the risk can at least be minimised.
+There are many ways pet Leopard geckos can contract diseases.
+Most of these ways are husbandry-related and can be prevented, or the risk can at least be minimised.
 This post will identify the most common ways Leopard geckos can pick up disease and give guidelines on how to prevent it.

 Through their faeces

-One of the most common ways Leopard geckos will pick up diseases is through contact with their droppings (faeces).
+One of the most common ways Leopard geckos will be exposed to diseases is through contact with droppings (faeces).
 Diseases such as worm infections, coccidiosis, protozoal and various bacterial infections can be ingested by touching, licking or eating faeces.
 Also see defaecatorial behaviour in Leopard geckos.

 Fortunately, contact with faeces can be reduced by simply removing them.
-Faeces should be removed daily by using protective gloves, a scooper or plastic bad pulled over your hand.
+Faeces should be removed daily by using protective gloves, a scooper or plastic bag pulled over your hand.

 When healthy and sick Leopard geckos are housed together, the risk for sharing their diseases are very high.
-Sick Leopard geckos should always be isolated from the rest until they are cleared to be healthy by an experienced reptile veterinarian.
-Fir this reason, it is also very important to quarantine newly acquired Leopard geckos before they are to be introduced to the rest.
+Sick Leopard geckos should be isolated from the rest until they are cleared to be healthy by an experienced reptile veterinarian.
+For this reason, it is also very important to quarantine newly acquired Leopard geckos before they are to be introduced to the rest of the colony.